solana-labs/solana/book/src/paper-wallet/usage.md

 solana balance <PUBKEY>
 ```

-In order to check a list of public keys quickly, append public keys to a file
+In order to check a list of public keys quickly, append public keys to a file,
-like so:
+one per line, like so:

 `public_keys.txt`
 ```bash